Since her heartbreaking, premature death in 2012, Whitney Houston's life has been examined from every angle.

 And, of course, there was a new rush of articles in 2015 when, in an eerie twist, Whitney's only child, then-21-year-old Bobbi Kristina was found unresponsive in much the same state as her mom, passing away six months later without ever regaining consciousness.

-Then came Whitney.
-The 2018 documentary, painstakingly assembled with the help of Houston's relatives and closest companions, revealed even more agonizing truths about the seven-time Grammy winner's life.
-As a child, her half-brother Gary Garland-Houston and assistant Mary Jones allege in the film, Whitney was sexually molested by her cousin, singer Dee Dee Warick, sister of music legend Dionne Warwick.
+The 2018 documentary, painstakingly assembled with the help of Houston's relatives and closest companions, revealed even more agonizing truths about the life of the seven-time Grammy winner, who would be turning 58 Aug.
+9. As a child, her half-brother Gary Garland-Houston and assistant Mary Jones allege in the film, Whitney was sexually molested by her cousin, singer Dee Dee Warick, sister of music legend Dionne Warwick.
 The traumatizing incidents, Jones suggests, would lead Whitney to question her sexuality for the rest of her though she went on to marry R&B bad boy Brown in 1992.

-And recently there was another confidante with a story to share.
+And a year later, there was another confidante with a story to share.
 For years, Robyn Crawford was solely described as Houston's pal and assistant-turned-creative director.
-But, as Crawford shares in her 2019 memoir A Song For You: My Life With Whitney Houston, they were so, so much more.
+But, as Crawford revealed in her 2019 memoir A Song For You: My Life With Whitney Houston, they were so, so much more.

 "We were intimate on many levels and all I can say was that it was very deep and we were very connected," Crawford shared in a sit-down with Craig Melvin for Today and Dateline.
 "Our friendship was a deep friendship.
 In the early part of that friendship, it was physical."